Kemal Kılıçdaroğlu: Middle East

 Kılıçdaroğlu vowed to establish the "Organization of Peace and Cooperation in the Middle East" with Iran, Iraq, Syria and Turkey as its member states.

 Azerbaijan

-Kılıçdaroğlu supported Turkey's support to Azerbaijan and said the country's position is in line with international laws.
+Kılıçdaroğlu is in favour of Turkey's support to Azerbaijan and said the country's position is in line with international laws.

 I am saying that the foreign policy followed [by Turkey] has always been wrong.
 But Azerbaijan is in a different position.
 Because their land is under occupation.
 Azerbaijan is also being told not to speak up.
 It rightfully defends its own territory.
 No matter which state it is, it should support Azerbaijan.
 It is the most natural right of Azerbaijan to defend its own lands.
 Armenia should be told to stop.
 Turkey is doing its part, is doing in accordance with international rules.
 When you look at this support in terms of international law, we see it as the defense of Azerbaijan's own rights and laws.